My Favorite Resources for Optimal Weight, Health and Happiness

 Dog as My Doctor, Cat as My Nurse: An Animal Lover’s Guide to a Healthy, Happy, and Extraordinary Life

 Written for the pet lover, animal advocate, and fan of natural medicine, this book reveals how our timeless relationships with our beloved animal friends hold the keys to our optimal health.

 Walking with Peety: the Dog Who Saved My Life

-A true American comeback story about how a man and a dog who were chronically ill and morbidly obese adopted each other, formed a bond of unconditional love, and achieved salvation, redemption, optimal weight and happiness.
+A true American comeback story about how a man and a dog who were chronically ill and morbidly obese adopted each other, formed a bond of unconditional love, and achieved salvation, redemption, optimal weight, health and happiness.
 Includes practical information to inspire you or a loved one do the same.

 Eric O’Grey and Mark Dagostino.
 (2017).

 Eric’s Favorite Cookbooks